Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 For lawful permanent and nonpermanent residents, applying for a loan is nearly the same process as for US citizens.

-The application and approval process depends on the lender and type of loan you choose.
-Generally, as a nonresident, you need to submit documents proving you’re in the US legally and might have to apply with a cosigner to add security to the loan if your credit history is lacking.
+The application and approval process depends on the lender and the type of loan you choose.
+Generally, as an immigrant, you must submit documents proving you’re in the US legally and might have to apply with a cosigner to add security to the loan if your credit history is lacking.

-Loans as a nonresident don’t have higher costs or fees — though interest rates may vary.
-Most lenders don’t have higher interest rates for immigrants or noncitizens, but others can increase rates by 0.5% to 1%.
-But interest rates on mortgages for nonresidents are often higher than the average US interest rates as well.
+Most lenders don’t have higher interest rates for immigrants or non-citizens, but some may increase rates by 0.5% to 1%.
+Interest rates on mortgages for nonresidents are often higher than the average US interest rates as well.

 Typical loan requirements for immigrants or non-US citizens

-There are lenders that offer loans without SSN, but you need some identification and likely a visa.
-Expect to see these requirements when you’re applying for a loan as a US nonresident:
+Some lenders offer loans to immigrants without a Social Security number, but you need some identification and likely a visa.
+Expect to see these requirements when you’re applying for a loan as a US non-citizen:

 • SSN or ITIN.
-A Social Security number (SSN) or individual taxpayer identification number (ITIN).
-Most lenders like LendingPoint require one of these numbers to apply, which you should have after completing a visa application.
+You’ll need a Social Security number (SSN) or individual taxpayer identification number (ITIN).
+Most lenders like LendingPoint require one of these numbers to apply, which you should have received after completing a visa application.

 • Income to repay.
-Whether you’re a resident or not, you need enough income to comfortably repay the loan.
+Regardless of your immigration status, you need enough income to comfortably repay the loan.
 Proof of income is usually fulfilled by pay stubs, tax returns and supporting bank statements.

 • Meet age requirements.
-Most states’ require you to be 18 years old.
-However, a few such as Nebraska and Delaware have their adult age set at 19, and Mississippi’s is 21.
+The minimum age to obtain financing in most states is 18 years old.
+However, some states, such as Nebraska and Delaware, set it at 19 and Mississippi sets it at 21.

 • Active bank account.
 Most lenders require you to have an active, valid bank account with a positive balance.